1926 NCAA Track and Field Championships

 The 1926 NCAA Track and Field Championships was the fifth NCAA track and field championship.
-Athletes representing 65 universities participated in the event, which was held at Soldier's Field in Chicago, Illinois in June 1926.
+Athletes representing 65 universities participated in the event, which was held at Soldier Field in Chicago, Illinois in June 1926.
 The meet was called "the college Olympics of America."

 Team scoring

 No team championship was recognized at the 1926 event.
 However, the Los Angeles Times reported that, if team points had been counted, the following universities would have been the points leaders: